uqlibrary/LibGuides2/README.md

 custom.html refers to the codebase to be used in LibGuides' [custom] field, while libAnswers-custom.html corresponds to the [custom] field from LibAnswers.

-TODO: add a custom css to document changes for LibChat
 TODO: create a direct link between the LibApps and the files in this repository so you only need to update this repository for the changes to appear.